MuiaMuteti/bin-to-dec/README.md

 This is a simple binary to or from decimal converter.
-It's built react JavaScript framework.
+It's built using the react JavaScript framework.